PaperMC/Paper/README.md

 ------
 To compile Paper, you need JDK 21 and an internet connection.

 Clone this repo, run `./gradlew applyPatches`, then `./gradlew createMojmapBundlerJar` from your terminal.
-You can find the compiled jar in the project root's `build/libs` directory.
+You can find the compiled jar in the `paper-server/build/libs` directory.

 To get a full list of tasks, run `./gradlew tasks`.